ChangJoseph/ChangJoseph.github.io/README.md

-# Joseph Chang's Webpage
+# Joseph Chang Resume Webpage

-This webpage is to simply have an organized location to display my current skill in Computer Science as well as to learn more about web development, server side backend, and different web frameworks.
-Any inquiries can be directed to me@changjoseph.com Thank you

-## Credits
-- Joseph Inho Chang
+A simple single component webpage built with React and Tailwinds CSS made to showcase my work experience and education.